Milestone 4: Crisis center feature

 You could continue to use absolute paths like this to navigate inside the Crisis Center feature, but that pins the links to the parent routing structure.
 If you changed the parent

-path, you would have to change the link parameters array.
+/crisis-center path, you would have to change the link parameters array.

 You can free the links from this dependency by defining paths that are relative to the current URL segment.
 Navigation within the feature area remains intact even if you change the parent route path to the feature.